Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Introduction

-Among various candidates, ultralight bosonic DM, promising to form Bose-Einstein condensation, is an attractive candidate of cold DM~\cite{Hu:2000ke,Amendola:2005ad,Schive:2014hza,Kouvaris:2019nzd,Yuan:2020xui,Chen:2021lvo}.
-Within this framework, the possible interaction between the Standard Model and bosonic DM will result in frequency shift, via either Higgs or photon portal interaction~\cite{Stadnik:2015kia,Kouvaris:2019nzd,Kouvaris:2021phj}.
+Among various candidates, ultralight bosonic DM, likely to form a Bose-Einstein condensation, is an attractive cold DM candidate~\cite{Hu:2000ke, Amendola:2005ad, Schive:2014hza, Kouvaris:2019nzd, Sun:2019ico, Yuan:2020xui, Chen:2021lvo, Du:2022trq}.
+Within this framework, the possible interaction between the SM particles and bosonic DM will result in a frequency shift via either Higgs or photon portal interaction~\cite{Stadnik:2015kia,Kouvaris:2019nzd,Kouvaris:2021phj}.
 The electron mass or fine structure constant can hence receive an additional correction.
-In this paper, we search for the ultralight bosonic DM-induced frequency shift and extended mass by fitting the orbit of S2 star observed by Keck Observatory~\cite{Do:2019txf}.
-For the density profile of scalar field in the Galactic center, we adopt a black hole-scalar field system~\cite{Bar:2019pnz, Nampalliwar:2021tyz}, which predicts the formation of scalar cloud.
-We perform the Markov Chain Monte Carlo method (MCMC) to scan the DM and orbital parameters space and obtain strong limits for Higgs/photon portal coupling, and DM extended mass.
+Thus, we propose to search for such ultralight bosonic DM, by including both the perturbations on the stellar orbits from the extended DM mass and the velocities from the direct DM-SM couplings for the first time.
+In addition, an astrophysical power-law component from gas and stellar remnants is also considered as the other case.
+In this paper, we only use the publicly available position and velocity data of the S2 star observed by the Keck Observatory~\cite{Do:2019txf}.
+For the density profile of such a scalar field in the Galactic center, we adopt the model developed for the black hole-scalar field system~\cite{Bar:2019pnz, Nampalliwar:2021tyz}, which predicts the formation of a scalar cloud.
+We perform the Bayesian analysis using the Markov Chain Monte Carlo method (MCMC) to scan the DM and stellar orbital parameters.
+Finally, stringent upper limits for the Higgs/photon portal coupling and DM extended mass are calculated.

 This paper is outlined as follows.
-In Section \ref{superradiance}, we revisit the black hole and scalar field system, and calculate the density profile of scalar field.
-In Section \ref{interaction}, we discuss the Higgs portal or Photon portal interaction between scalar field and SM, which results in frequency shift of hydrogen emission line.
-In Section \ref{data_analysis}, we provide the methodology of data analysis in orbital fitting, including orbital modal, initial condition and statistical analysis.
-Then, we present our constraints on higgs coupling $\beta$, photon coupling $g$ and extended mass $M_{\rm ext}$ in Section \ref{bounds}, and summarize this work in Section \ref{conclusion}.
+In section \ref{superradiance}, we revisit the black hole-scalar field system, and calculate the density profile of the scalar field.
+In section \ref{interaction}, we discuss the Higgs portal or photon portal interaction between the scalar field and SM, which results in a frequency shift of hydrogen emission lines.
+In section \ref{data_analysis}, we provide the methodology of data analysis in orbital fitting, including the orbital model and statistical analysis framework.
+Then, we present our constraints on the Higgs coupling $\beta$, the photon coupling $g$ and the extended mass $M_{\rm ext}$ in section \ref{bounds}, and summarize this work in section \ref{conclusion}.